Arab cuisine

-Arab cuisine collectively refers to the regional culinary traditions of the Arab world, consisting of the Maghreb (the west) and the Mashriq (the east).
-These cuisines are centuries-old and reflect the culture of trading in ingredients, spices, herbs, and commodities among the Arabs.
-The regions have many similarities, but also unique traditions.
-They have also been influenced by climate, cultivation, and mutual commerce.
+Arab cuisine refers to the regional culinary traditions of the Arab world, spanning the Maghreb (the west) and the Mashriq (the east).
+These cuisines are centuries old and reflect Arab trade in ingredients, spices, herbs, and commodities.
+The regions share many similarities, but also have unique traditions.
+Climate, cultivation, and commerce have influenced them.

+Across the region, staple ingredients include wheat and rice, lamb and chicken, yoghurt and other dairy products, and a wide range of legumes and vegetables, seasoned with herbs and spices such as cumin, cinnamon, saffron, and sumac.
+Coffee and tea, often flavored with cardamom, are popular beverages along with arak in some places.

+Hospitality and generosity towards guests are central to Arab food culture, typically shared through large shared meals, with regional customs dictating how guests are welcomed and received.
+During Ramadan, people break their daily fast each evening with iftar, traditionally with dates.

+Regional cuisine varies considerably.
+Levantine cuisine is known for olive oil, za'atar, and mezze dishes such as hummus and falafel; Iraqi cuisine, documented in what is considered the oldest surviving food traditions, is associated with dishes such as masgouf.
+Egyptian cuisine centres on largely vegetarian staples including ful medames and Koshari; the Gulf and Arabian Peninsula have dishes such as kabsa and mandi.
+Yemeni food is distinct from neighbors, known for dishes such as saltah.
+Bedouin cuisine relies heavily on dates, dried fruits, and preserves suited to a nomadic lifestyle.
+Maghrebi cuisine from Morocco, Tunisia, Algeria, and Libya is built around couscous and is known for spice blends such as harissa.

 Medieval cuisine

 Medieval Arab writers from the 9th to the 16th centuries wrote numerous cookbooks documenting nearly 4,500 recipes from the Arab world, spanning regions like Al-Andalus, Egypt, Syria, the Maghreb, and Iraq.

 Breads

 The white bread barazidhaj was made with high-quality wheat flour, similar to raqaq bread but thicker; the fermented dough was leavened usually with yeast and "baker's borax" (buraq) and baked in a tandoor.
 One poetic verse describing this bread:

 "In the farthest end of Karkh of Baghdad, a baker I saw offering bread, wondrous fair.

 From purest essence of wheat contrived.
 Radiant and absolute, you may see your image reflected, crystal clear.